kstrikesbak/what-i-learned-in-week-1/README.md

 ## `THE ADVENTURES OF LINK`

-I really enjoyed this activity as it allows us to be creative
+I really enjoyed this activity as it allows us to be creative.
+We made several html files and added them to the <href> tag so that links would lead to other pages being opened.
+I started off by making jokes and then when I got the hang of it...
+I decided to add an image of a maths question with four possible answers.
+I made 4 html links for those answers leading to advice on the answer.
+On all four links, there was an option to go back to the original question.

 ___